Gazuntype/ht16-team-liferace/README.md

 # Life Race
-Life Race is a gamified learning experience that explains human conception (Thanks to Techcabal for the one line description)
+Life Race is a gamified learning experience that explains human conception.
+Use head maneuvers to control sperm.
+That simple.

 <h3>Problem Statement</h3>